euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 * Cython is a popular tool to build optimized C-code from Python source that has been annotated with types and other declaration, using the C-API to link.

-* The ctypes and CFFI modules, comparable to JNA and JFFI in the Java-world respectively, are other popular means of providing support for C bindings, also all written to use the C-API.
+* The ctypes and CFFI modules, comparable to JNR, JNA and JFFI in the Java-world respectively, are other popular means of providing support for C bindings, also all written to use the C-API.

 * SWIG, Pyrex (from which Cython was derived) and Boost.Python are further tools that create extensions using the C-API.